Victor4869/open-alcnet/README.md

 >* Record and plot the training losses and validation losses.
 >* Monitor the losses, create model checkpoints when signs of overfitting are detected.

-8. Included some samples commands for running the scripts.
+8. Included some sample commands for running the scripts.

 ***
 If you are unfamiliar with how to setup an environment for MXNet or how to run the scripts, you can check out the tutorial in the [Wiki](https://github.com/Victor4869/open-alcnet/wiki).